kubestellar/kubestellar/docs/content/direct/hosting-cluster.md

-# Using existing Kubernetes cluster to host KubeStellar
+# The KubeFlex hosting cluster

-Status of this document: it is the barest of a start.
-Much more needs to be written.
+This document tells you what makes a Kubernetes cluster suitable to serve as the KubeFlex hosting cluster and how to initialize that cluster to play that role.

+TODO: write this.
+The following subsections are old fragments that will be relevant

 ## Using an existing Kind cluster as the hosting cluster